Sandeep Ranade: NaadSadhana for iOS

 Ranade has developed an iOS app for practicing riyaaz and developing shrutis, called "NaadSadhana".
 Utilizing AI, NaadSadhana utilizes iOS's low-latency capabilities for responsive feedback.

+The app was featured on the Apple Developer Website, having gained significant traction to be called as a 'Music Maker'.

 Apple Design Award

 In 2021, NaadSadhana was awarded Apple Design Award in the "Innovation" category.
 As of 2021, it was one of only two apps developed by solo Indian developers to win this award and A.R.
 Rahman congratulated Ranade on the win.

+NCPEDP- Mphasis Universal Design Award

+Ranade won the 'National Centre for Promotion of Employment of disabled people' 2020 Universal Design Award in the category that recognizes people who work for the cause of accessibility and universal design in areas ranging from built environment, transport infrastructure, mobility & independent living aids, and assistive technology, to name a few.
+The app makes Indian classical music accessible to people with vision and hearing impairments.
+This is a first of its kind app that enables everyone, disabled and non-disabled, to train themselves in music.